Building a plan

 2. Type the text.

-Label nodes have no handles and don’t connect to other nodes — they’re for annotations only (e.g., ”← Sanitation zone”, “GMP zone start”).
+Label nodes don’t connect to other nodes — they’re for annotations only (e.g., ”← Sanitation zone”, “GMP zone start”).

 How to attach a hazard to a step